Understanding Home Buyer Psychology: Niceville, Fort Walton Beach & Shalimar

 The second voice is analytical.
 It kicks in during the inspection period and the appraisal.
 It compares square footage, calculates cost per foot, and asks whether the HVAC is original.

+Your price gets the buyer through the door.
+Your home's feel is what makes them write the offer.
 Both voices need to be satisfied.
-The emotional voice gets them excited.
-The analytical voice gives them permission to act on that excitement.
+The emotional voice creates excitement.
+The analytical voice gives them permission to act on it.

-The Four Buyer Types in Our Market
+The Four Buyer Types in This Market

 After 19 years in Okaloosa County, these are the four buyers I see walking through doors in Niceville, Fort Walton Beach, and Shalimar.
 Each one needs something different from you.